kinshuk4/daily-coding-problem-solutions/prob451_500/README.md

 You are given a string consisting of the letters `x` and `y`, such as `xyxxxyxyy`.
 In addition, you have an operation called `flip`, which changes a single `x` to `y` or vice versa.

 Determine how many times you would need to apply this operation to ensure that all `x`'s come before all `y`'s.
 In the preceding example, it suffices to flip the second and sixth characters, so you should return `2`.

+461 (Medium)

+This problem was asked by Facebook.

+There is an N by M matrix of zeroes.
+Given N and M, write a function to count the number of ways of starting at the top-left corner and getting to the bottom-right corner.
+You can only move right or down.

+For example, given a 2 by 2 matrix, you should return 2, since there are two ways to get to the bottom-right:

+- Right, then down
+- Down, then right

+Given a 5 by 5 matrix, there are 70 ways to get to the bottom-right.